-Meanwhile, while Cutera's Excel HR doesn't fire two wavelengths at the same time, it combines the two goldstandard wavelengths for laser hair removal - 755nm Alexandrite and 1064 nm Nd:YAG - for quick, safe, effective treatments on all skin types.
+Meanwhile, Cutera's Excel HR combines the two gold-standard wavelengths for laser hair removal - 755nm Alexandrite and 1064 nm Nd:YAG for quick, safe, effective treatments on all skin types.

 Driving further growth in lasers for hair removal has been the advent of so called "pain free" treatments.
 Initially launched with diode lasers, this technology has been enhanced in lasers such as Deka Motus AY from Lynton, which delivers Alexandrite and Nd:YAG without pain.